Who wants to live in an ill-smelling home full of mold, mildew, and an allergic and unhealthy environment? Absolutely, no one!

 Low fan speed at long range will give you the quietest noise output possible for this dehumidifier, making it a good choice for basements.
-The takeaway here is that if you are looking for a quieter dehumidifier, you can use other than the basement, then there are better options available.
+The takeaway here is that if you are looking for a quieter dehumidifier you can use other than the basement, there are better options available.

 The Kenmore KM70’s moisture removal is poor.
 Placing it in a 50 square foot room with a humidity level of 90 percent, the KM70 lowered humidity levels to only 41 percent after 11 minutes and then quickly went back up to the high 40s.
 The KM70 can’t dehumidify a room below 40 percent of relative humidity and tends to go back up immediately until it completes its cycle and starts dehumidifying again.